PowToon/Powtoon-Programming-Guide/react/README.md

   <div />
   ```

-  - Avoid using an array index as `key` prop, prefer a unique ID. ([why?](https://medium.com/@robinpokorny/index-as-a-key-is-an-anti-pattern-e0349aece318))
+  - Avoid using an array index as `key` prop, prefer a unique ID.

+  > Why?
+In short, a key is the only thing React uses to identify DOM elements.
+  What happens if you push an item to the list or remove something in the middle?
+  If the key is same as before React assumes that the DOM element represents the same component as before.
+  But that is no longer true. more info can be found in [this blog post](https://medium.com/@robinpokorny/index-as-a-key-is-an-anti-pattern-e0349aece318).
+  Please understand how it works.

   ```jsx
   // bad